-For additional information, please contact Molina at (855) 237-6178.
-This number is available on all business days from 8 a.m. to 5 p.m.
-TTY users, please call 711.
+For additional information, please contact Molina at (888) 858-3973, 9 a.m. and 5 p.m., MST.
+TTY/TDD users, please call 711.

-Second opinions
+Second Opinions

-If a Member does not agree with their Provider's plan of care, they have the right to request a second opinion from another in-network Provider.
+If a Member does not agree with their Provider's plan of care, they have the right to request a second opinion from another Provider at no cost to the Member.
 Members should call Member Services to find out how to get a second opinion.
 Second opinions may require Prior Authorization.